Exogenous Processes and Associated Landforms

 Key Concepts

-Gradation is the overall process
+Gradation is the process of removing

 Degradation is the general wearing away

-Aggradation is the process of deposition
+Aggradation is deposition

 Learning Objectives

-- Distinguish between degradation and aggradation processes
+- Distinguish between degradation, aggradation, weathering, erosion, and transportation

-- Identify three types of weathering: physical, chemical, and biological
+- Identify the three main types of weathering

 Frequently Asked Questions